JohnnyTheTank/excel-diff-tool/README.md

 1. **Automatic Deployment**: Push to the `main` branch triggers automatic deployment
 2. **Manual Deployment**: Run `yarn deploy` to deploy manually

-The site will be available at: `https://johnnythetank.github.io/excel-diff-tool/`
+The site will is available at: [johnnythetank.github.io/excel-diff-tool/](https://johnnythetank.github.io/excel-diff-tool/)

 ## 🤝 Contributing